WHAT IS AN ELECTRIC FIREPLACE?

-Electric fireplaces can also use infrared heat technology to warm people and objects in the room, rather than the surrounding air.
-With both types of operation, all of the heat produced stays in the room.
+Electric fireplaces use infrared heat to warm people and objects, rather than heating the surrounding air.
+That means all the heat produced stays in the room.

 Some models, like the Opti-Myst by Dimplex, use specialized technology to create hyper-realistic flames from water vapor.
 Others feature a video and audio loop of a real wood burning fire to create an immersive, lifelike experience.